 His research demonstrates how computational efficient and scalable graph constructions, such as Minimal Spanning Trees or k-Nearest Neighbor graphs, can be used to encode both statistical and spatial information and address the problems of dimension reduction and structure discovery in high-dimensional data sets.
 Solving these problems is essential to take full advantage of today's most complex systems, from video surveillance to medical information equipment for example, that generate massive amounts of new types of data and information.

 Costa's dissertation advisor at U-M was Prof. Al Hero.
 Costa is currently a postdoc fellow with the Center for the Mathematics of Information at Caltech.
 His research focuses on machine learning and nonparametric estimation and detection for high-dimensional data.

 Eric Tkaczyk, PhD student in Optics and U-M Medical Student, received the Best Student Paper Award at the Biomedical Optics Symposium (BiOS) of the Photonics West 2006 Conference.
-Eric said that he and his colleagues and EECS advisor, Prof. Ted Norris, are delighted with the honor of this award, and the recognition it brings to the research they are doing.
+Eric developed a technique to further the understanding, diagnosis, and treatment of cancer.
+The research is also applicable to other biomedical applications.
+[Full Story]

 Distinguished Professorship Lecture by Pallab K. Bhattacharya

 Prof. Bhattacharya, Charles M. Vest Distinguished University Professor of Electrical Engineering and Computer Science, will present the invited lecture, From Pigeons to Spin-Polarized Lasers: Transmission of Information Through the Ages, April 4, 2006, from 4-5pm in the Rackham Amphitheater, followed by a reception in the Assembly Hall.